 Social worker - These are licensed professionals employed by a hospital, treatment center, non-profit organization, and/or through private organizations.
 They are available to assess patient and caregiver needs (medical, financial, and emotional); develop a plan of care; and help obtain the services needed.
-You should schedule a meeting with the social worker upon admission to your treatment center or seek a referral to a social worker from an appropriate health care organization (example: The Wellness Community, Cancer Care, Family Caregiver Alliance).
+You should schedule a meeting with the social worker upon admission to your treatment center or seek support from a social worker at a brain tumor or cancer organization.